Following the project, the Natural Resources Wales team has been sharing best practice amongst the Welsh digital community

 Winning hearts and minds

-Through a series of meetings and workshops, subject matter experts and other key stakeholders were given an insight into user-centred and agile approaches, so they understood their value not just for the project but also across the organisation.
+Through a series of meetings and workshops, subject matter experts and other key stakeholders were given an insight into user centred and agile approaches, so they understood their value not just for the project but also across the organisation.

 Working openly and collaboratively meant the team built a foundation of trust and we were able to position ourselves as independent and positive change agents.
-Establishing an agile working rhythm that made the most of everyone’s expertise and shared progress through show and tells, also helped subject matter experts gain more understanding of the work and motivations of the digital service team.
+Establishing an agile working rhythm that made the most of everyone’s expertise and shared progress through show and tells, also helped subject matter experts gain more understanding of the work and motivations of the digital team.

 What next?

-Following the project, the Natural Resources Wales team has been sharing best practice amongst the Welsh digital and content creation communities.
+The Natural Resources Wales team has been sharing best practice amongst the Welsh digital and content creation communities.

 It’s great to see that trio writing has been established as a methodology for designing and creating bilingual content, and the Centre for Digital Public Services Wales has now released a book to help spread the use of the practice across the public sector in Wales.